-F.9.
+F.8.
 FEBS EXCELLENCE AWARDEES MEETING (formerly FEBS Fellows Meeting)

-Previous Fellows Meetings have been held in Spain in 2012, France in 2014, Israel in 2017, Poland in 2019 and Portugal in 2022, in conjunction with the Young Scientists Forum and preceding the FEBS Congress.
+Previous Fellows Meetings, now called Excellence Awards Meetings, have been held in Spain in 2012, France in 2014, Israel in 2017, Poland in 2019, Portugal in 2022, Italy in 2024 and Türkiye 2025, in conjunction with the Young Scientists Forum and preceding the FEBS Congress.
 In principle, Fellows Meetings take place every two years.
 Given the Long-Term Fellowships program was discontinued, there are no Fellows left.
 The Meeting is thus called the FEBS Excellence Awardees Meeting, as of June 2024.